 Welcome to the International Relations Council of Northeastern University!
-The IRC club works is tandem with the Model United Nations, Model Arab League, and Model NATO classes to debate and resolve current issues affecting the world politically, socially, economically, etc. Concordantly, we host and attend numerous conferences throughout the school year.
+The IRC works is tandem with the Model United Nations, Model Arab League, Model NATO, and Model European Union classes to debate and resolve current issues affecting the world politically, socially, economically, etc. Concordantly, we host and attend numerous conferences throughout the school year.

 The following are a list of conferences we host here at Northeastern: